Water Permit Renewal for Camelot Golf Club - Cumberland, Ottawa

 How to Participate

-- Review the permit details on this consultation page to understand the water taking volumes and sources.
+1. Review the proposal details on the consultation page, including the water taking volumes from each source.